psychospace/psychospace.info/✼ Lore/Creatures/Figments/Eidolon.md

 Eidolons form exclusively naturally in communities where a unity manifests, in addition to the crossings of [[Psychospace|Psychospace]].
 The formation of one is often marked by a sudden awakening at the center of town, or at some landmark thereabouts, called its "spawn location".

 # Appearance
 Eidolons are [[Dragon|draconid]] in general form, albeit with fur instead of scales.
-Some have described them interchangeably as horse-like, or sometimes as "sheep dragons", resembling mythology regarding dream.
+Some have described them interchangeably as horse-like, or sometimes as "sheep dragons", resembling mythology regarding [[dream]].
 They may take on a more humanoid shape at will, and can freely switch between them, with their "clothes" generally approximating their personalities.

 All eidolons are made in the image of [[Athemat]], the grandfather deity of all psychospace, and more of his daughter, [[Exponen]].
 By family tree, they are cousins to all other draconic entities: effectively the psychological versions of dragons.